flythereddflagg/flythereddflagg.github.io/python_book/docs/25-Do-a-Project.md

   Taken from [here](https://ignite.byu.edu/che541/programming_tips.html).
 This is a good tip for you if you find yourself at a dead end.
 Split up your problem into parts and tackle each one at a time.
 For example, split your code into shorter sub-functions and debug each of them.

+This list is not exhaustive nor it is perfect.
+I am telling you to do certain things at this stage because you will be building a relatively simple project.
+Later we will scale these skills with more sophisticated debugging strategies and tools.

 ## Possible Projects

 There are many different things you may want to do with your newfound skills.
-In reality, this project will be the most valuable thing you do yet as it will introduce problems you have not yet faced and develop skills you have not yet even thought of.
+In reality, this project will be the most valuable thing you do so far as it will introduce problems you have not yet faced and develop skills you have not yet even thought of.
 Ideally, you will make something that interests you and feeds your passions.
 Below I have provided some general ideas and perhaps a push in the right direction.
 However, you must flesh out the ideas here and make them your own.
 Please note that right now, everything you will do will interface with your user in the command line.
 This however does not mean that you cannot make something interesting or useful.
 With that said, here are some possible projects.

 ### Make A Game